-The 43rd Canadian general election is scheduled to be held on October 21, 2019.
-And with an election on the horizon, the media will be awash with political polling.
+The 44th Canadian general election will be held in September, 2021.
+And with an election on the horizon, we’ll be awash in political polling.
 To help provide a flavour for what the electorate might be thinking, we thought it would be helpful to aggregate some of the polls that appear.

 Admittedly, given the different methodologies and polling intervals, when you combine these polls in a graph, the results can appear radically different at times.
 To help account for that, we’ve also developed a moving average of this polling data.